-Due to the long lists above of the many uses of an air compressor, you can already guess that this utility has a number of features that make it the ideal power sources for a vast range of uses.
+Due to the long lists above of the many uses of an air compressor, you can already guess that this utility has a number of features that make it the ideal power source for a vast range of uses.

 Other Things You Can Do With an Air Compressor

-We’ve covered lots of different uses for home and business applications but there are a few other interesting uses for an air compressor that you should know about to get the whole picture of how air compressors are used.
+We’ve covered lots of different uses for home and business applications, but there are a few other interesting uses for an air compressor that you should know about to get the whole picture of how air compressors are used.
 Some applications listed below reveal how an air compressor can be used in non-conventional ways:

 The Compressed Air Advantage: Reliable, Versatile and Safe Energy

-Seen as the plant workhorse in business, the convenient helper at home and the efficient aid in , compressed air is a power source that is widely used even though many people fail to realize how common it is.
+Seen as the plant workhorse in business, the convenient helper at home and the efficient aid in, compressed air is a power source that is widely used even though many people fail to realize how common it is.

 What are these benefits that make a seemingly “expensive” utility the top choice for many environments?

 The tough applications that are typical in steel mills and foundries are not welcoming for electric-powered tools.
-The high temperatures and dirty surroundings are the perfect setting for frequent electrical overloading and equipment malfunctioning.
-Air tools require some periodic maintenance, but they require much less than their electric counterparts and are nearly indestructible.
+The high temperatures and dirty surroundings are the perfect environments for frequent electrical overloading and equipment malfunctioning.
+Air tools require periodic maintenance, but they require much less than their electric counterparts and are nearly indestructible.

 Another favorable feature of compressed air is that it can be stored to support fluctuations in use.
 Not having to worry about spikes in electricity consumption that can trip fuses and sabotage equipment is a top priority of any production line.
 An air compressor can be installed to meet the demands of any constant and fluctuating use.
-With the right system you get the necessary pressure and storage tank to provide reliable and consistent energy.
+With the right system, you get the necessary pressure and storage tank to provide reliable and consistent energy.